-Structural conditions were evaluated, structures were either rated as: Very Good, Good, Fair, Average, or badly worn.
+Structural conditions were evaluated, structures were either rated as: Very Good, Good, Fair, Average, badly worn or worn out.
 The data and rating system comes from the Hall County Assessor's database and is the same database used to value properties in the area.
 Based upon the data provided to the planning team, the following is the breakdown for structures in the study area:

-- 0 ( 0.0%) structures rated as very good
+- 0 (0.0%) structures rated as very good

-- 0 ( 0.0%) structures rated as good
+- 1 (50.0%) structures rated as good

-- 0 ( 0.0%) structure rated as fair
+- 0 (0.0%) structure rated as fair

-- 2 (100.0%) structures rated as average
+- 0 (0.0%) structures rated as average

-- 0 ( 0.0%) structure rated as badly worn
+1 (50.0%) structure rated as badly worn or worn out